How to invest in peer-to-peer loans: a beginner's guide to P2P

 Understanding borrower profiles and loan grades

 Borrower profiles refer to the creditworthiness and financial stability of the borrower.
-Platforms typically evaluate borrower profiles based on credit score, income, employment history, and debt-to-income ratio.
+Top peer-to-peer lending sites typically evaluate borrower profiles based on credit score, income, employment history, and debt-to-income ratio.
 Loan grades, on the other hand, refer to the level of risk associated with a particular loan.
 Platforms grade loans based on factors such as borrower creditworthiness, loan amount, loan term, and purpose.

 For investors it's important to understand these factors and evaluate the risk and return potential of each loan before investing.
 By diversifying investments across different borrower profiles and loan grades, investors can reduce the risk of default and potentially earn higher returns.